Sheepadoodle’s are obedient, friendly, and loving with an appearance that will melt your heart!

-It has been frequently established that well socialized puppies are less likely to exhibit problematic aggressive adult behaviours, stemming out of fear and anxiety.
+It has been frequently established that well-socialized puppies are less likely to exhibit problematic aggressive adult behaviors, stemming out of fear and anxiety.

-When we say socialisation, we mean exposure to experiences, people and objects from a young age, in a calm and non-pressured way.
+When we say socialization, we mean exposure to experiences, people, and objects from a young age, in a calm and non-pressured way.

 So, in a safe environment, expose your puppy to:

 - People wearing hats, hooded sweatshirts, coats, tall people, short people, children,

 - Household items such as the washing machine, vacuum, dishwasher;

 - Animals – domestic and farm (i.e. Sheep) where possible.

 Socialization with other friendly dogs is also important.